Updated 12/28/2020 at 1:15 p.m.

 - Staff are working overtime to process changes and process new applications.

-If you are getting 3SquaresVT benefits now, your benefits may be increased automatically for the months of March, April, May, June and July 2020.
-Vermont has been approved to provide “emergency allotments” for these months.
+If you are getting 3SquaresVT benefits now, your benefits will be increased automatically during the state of emergency.
+To date, Vermont has been approved to provide “emergency allotments” for each month that Governor Scott has extended Vermont's state of emergency.
 That means that your benefits will automatically be increased to the maximum amount for your family size.